 You have the option here of turning left, instead of through the roundabout, to take the Senda Litoral to Fão, avoiding Apúlia.
 There are no waymarks to show you the way to the Senda Litoral here, so you will have to understand where you are to take it!
 See the interactive map above, where the orange route branches, just south of Apúlia.

 Choose the Senda Litoral to the left if you plan to stay in the brand-new private albergue, the Home of Pilgrims d`Apúlia.
 It is easy to get there.
-After turning to the left, go to the right at the next intersection, roundabout, onto the Rua do Açude and it's about 600 meters to the north.
+After turning to the left, go to the right at the next roundabout and onto the Rua do Açude.
+It's about 600 meters to the north.

 We chose to walk straight on the Caminho da Costa, walking on the Rua do Pinhal, as it was drizzling a bit and a touch windy.
 We did not wish to walk on the beach in the wind and rain.
 This way was also shorter and we had plenty of walking along the beach already!